intel/ivsc-driver/README.md

 ## Build instructions:
+Three ways are available:
-building with kernel source tree is available.
+  1. build with kernel source tree
+  2. build out of kernel source tree
+  3. build with dkms

 ### build with kernel source tree
 * Tested with kernel 5.12-rc4 and 5.13-rc5